 This is one of the key differences between the two sites, but there are enough variables that it’s hard to give a blanket criticism of either site.

 Chewy typically offers free shipping on any order over $49.
-That’s very useful, but only if you’re buying a high-end dog food or something like that.
+That’s very useful, but only if you’re buying something like a high-end cat or dog food.
 Otherwise, you’ll likely either find yourself paying for shipping or adding a bunch of extraneous items to your cart (thereby wasting money) to hit the $49 cap.

 Amazon has many shipping options, on the other hand.
 You can pay as you go, or get free shipping once you reach $25.
 Another alternative is to sign up for Amazon Prime, which is $119 a year (or $59 a year for students).